critocrito/data-scores-in-the-uk/README.md

 Scrape DuckDuckGo for search results on government websites (`site:.gov.uk`) based on the initial set of [search queries](queries/search-terms.txt).

+### `bin/search-ddg-auxiliary.sh`

+Scrape DuckDuckGo for search results for auxiliary websites based on the initial set of [search queries](queries/search-terms.txt).
+The list of auxiliary domains is maintained in [`queries/aux-sites.txt`](queries/aux-sites.txt).

 ### `bin/import-foi-requests.sh`

 Import the contents of the FOI requests into the database.
 The requests themselves are found in [`materials/foi-requests`](materials/foi-requests).